DrylandEcology/SOILWAT2/README.md

 <br>

-### Tests, documentation, and code form a trinity
+### Code development, documentation, and tests go together

+We develop code on development branches and, after they are reviewed and pass our checks, merge them into the master branch for release.

 <a name="code_documentation"></a>
 #### Code documentation
-  * Use [doxygen][] to write inline documentation
+  * Document new code with [doxygen][] inline documentation

-  * Make sure that new documentation results in `doxygen` documentation without warnings, i.e., `make doc` is successful
-    (it basically checks that `doxygen doc/Doxyfile | grep warning` is empty).
+  * Check that new documentation renders correctly and does not generate `doxygen` warnings, i.e., run `make doc` and check that it returns successfully (it checks that `doxygen doc/Doxyfile | grep warning` is empty).
-    Make also sure that newly created and amended documentation displays as intended by opening `doc/html/index.html` and navigating to the item in question
+    Also check that new or amended documentation displays as intended by opening `doc/html/index.html` and navigating to the item in question

   * Keep `doc/html/` local, i.e., don't push to the repository

-  * Use regular c-style comments to additionally document code
+  * Use regular c-style comments for additional code documentation

 <br>